SimplePhotoGallery/core/README.md

 This will:

-1. Ask you about your gallery title, description, and header image
+1. Prompt you for your gallery title, description, and header image
 2. Scan your photos and create a `gallery.json` file
 3. Generate optimized thumbnails
-4. Build a static HTML gallery you can open in your browser and self-host
+4. Build a static HTML gallery that you can open in your browser and self-host

 ## Installation Requirements